Whilst I absolutely love blogging, one thing that annoys me are the blogging myths that surround it.

 Yes, you can start a blog on a free platform, take no photographs and then blogging is free.

 However, if you want to make money blogging, blogging is not free.
 You need to pay for your hosting and domain name to start.
-You need to buy a nice theme that’s responsive.
 Then you need to actually buy the products you blog about, and photography equipment to take pictures of the products!
 And then if you’re struggling, you might buy blogging courses, e-books or coaching to help you even more.

 So yes, you can blog for free.
-But no, if you want a successful blog, blogging is not free.
+But if you want a successful blog, it is wise to invest in it where you can.

 6. BLOGGING IS EASY